namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First time went to a roller skating [rink](https://www.xanadu.nyc/).
 Very different from rollerblading I recall from childhood haha!
 - First time used nail polish to smoothe out a few screen cracks on my iphone.
 - Finished reading Genius Makers (2025-08-29).
+- Shredded 6 past [time block planner](https://www.timeblockplanner.com/) books.
+And through updates to my [logseq_utils](https://github.com/namoopsoo/logseq_utils/pull/3), with codex, I imported a few select scanned notes I kept, into my logseq.
+I happened to join someone on a Good Will errand to do my UPS shredding hehe (2025-08-24).

 ### Changed
 - From Lavazza to Kirkland espresso, for the kamira.